zerone-fg/MedTrans/README.md

 # MedTrans
-Official PyTorch implementation of paper **MedTrans :SEMI-SUPERVISED CONVOLUTIONAL VISION TRANSFORMER FOR MEDICAL SEMANTIC SEGMENTATION**
+Official PyTorch implementation of paper **MEDFCT: A FREQUENCY DOMAIN CONVOLUTIONAL VISION TRANSFORMER FOR SEMI-SUPERVISED MEDICAL IMAGE SEGMENTATION**

 ## Dataset
 We evaluate our method on ACDC and ISIC datasets respectively.